If there’s one thing that all website owners can agree on is that traffic is key. We all want more traffic to our websites.

 Make website usability a top priority

 Website usability has more to do with the elements of web design.
-It looks at how usable your website is in the perspective of the user.
+It looks at how usable your website is from the perspective of the user.

 There are quality components that can be used to determine the usability of your website.
 By keeping an eye on these components, you increase your chances of conversion.
 It also allows you to offer a better user experience.